Find Trade Colleges

 11 Yearly Graduations

 The 16th most popular school in the country for airline/commercial/professional pilot and flight crew majors who are seeking their bachelor's degree is Louisiana Tech University.
-Roughly 11,100 attend the school each year.
+Roughly 11,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,401 per year, while in-state graduate students, on average, pay $5,416 per year.
-During the 2020-2021 academic year, 11 people received their bachelor's degree in airline/commercial/professional pilot and flight crew from Louisiana Tech.
+For the 2021-2022 academic year, 11 bachelor's degrees were handed out to airline/commercial/professional pilot and flight crew majors at Louisiana Tech.
+About 15% of this group were women, and 18% were students from an underrepresented racial-ethnic group.

 #17